 For example, a jury might decide that suffering from depression is worth $30,000, even if you only spend a couple hundred on antidepressants.

 Many physical injuries impair a person’s ability to enjoy themselves.
 For example, if you become paralyzed, would you still be able to enjoy your favorite hobbies?
 Could you play with your children or grandchildren?
 Probably not.

 Even people with relatively minor injuries like strains, sprains, or fractures might see their quality of life diminish, at least temporarily.
 This loss of the enjoyment of your life deserves compensation.

 Of course, no amount of money can ever really make up for these losses, but a jury will do its best to arrive at a number that is fair.

 Wounds to visible parts of the body are particularly upsetting.
 For example, someone who suffers scarring or burns on their face could have their entire sense of self damaged.
 Someone who loses a limb could be haunted by the loss for years.

-Some people can handle some of the initial work themselves, while others would benefit from getting an attorney right away.
+Some people can handle some of the initial work themselves, while others would benefit from getting a car accident attorney right away.

-Below, we summarize the key stages in a car insurance claim and explain how a lawyer can help.
+Below, we summarize the key stages in a car insurance claim and explain how a personal injury lawyer can help.